Hadrianus Beys, Paris, 1611

 Ref.: Blunt 1950, 92; BnF: cb36124905z; Nissen: 150

-Condition: Covers restored, a little wavy and rubbed, a chip at the foot of the spine.
-2 small missing parts on the front pastedown, front flyleaf removed.
-Text block of the Specimen with a few old paper repairs to tears in margins, both works browned (the poems more so).
+Condition: Binding restored, somewhat soiled and rubbed, one chip to foot of spine.
+2 small losses to front pastedown, front flyleaf removed.
+Text block of ‘Specimen’ with some old paper repairs to tears in margins, both works somewhat age-toned (the poems more so).

-Notes: Wilfrid Blunt comments on Reneaulme’s work in his book The Art of Botanical Illustration: “A fine work which, like that of Vallet, has been strangely neglected.
-Reneaulme was in advance of his time; but his work, which was intended to be provocative, created no stir.
+Notes: Paul de Reneaulme’s (1560–1624) Specimen historiae plantarum is a pioneering botanical work notable for its innovative approach and detailed execution.
+This work stands out in the early history of plant science.
+Wilfrid Blunt commented in his book The Art of Botanical Illustration: “A fine work (…) Reneaulme was ahead of his time; but his work, which was intended to be provocative, created no stir.
 The book, admittedly, is not calculated to attract a casual observer.
 Its etchings, however, are of the highest quality – exquisitely sensitive and extremely personal in treatment.”